-1 Counsel for all parties were provided timely notice and have consented to the filing of this brief.
-Pursuant to Rule 37.6, Amicus Curiae affirms that no counsel for any party authored this brief in whole or in part, and no counsel or party made a monetary contribution intended to fund the preparation or submission of this brief.
+&lt;sup>1 Pursuant to Rule 37.6, Amicus Curiae affirms that no counsel for any party authored this brief in whole or in part, and no counsel or party made a monetary contribution intended to fund the preparation or submission of this brief.
 No person other than Amicus Curiae, its members, or its counsel made a monetary contribution to its preparation or submission.